 THE ANTIQUE PAINT LOOK: Watch and Learn About This Great Wood Finishing Option

 This pine chest is finished with chalked paint and distressed to look old and worn in a nice way.
 The plain steel hardware is intentionally rusted to look aged, then coated in boiled linseed oil to seal the metal and prevent rust stains from rubbing off.
+Linseed oil works very well on steel.

-If you’re looking to create a distressed finish, sand slightly more vigorously on areas that you’d expect to be worn by age, working right through the milk paint, though not through the stain you applied initially.
+If you’re looking to create a distressed finish, sand slightly more vigorously on areas that you’d expect to be worn by age, working right through the chalked paint, though not through the stain you applied initially.
 Go easy at first.
 Take just a little paint off here and there, then stand back and look at the whole piece of furniture.
 Add more wear marks until the whole project sports the degree of antiquity that suits your taste.
 I find a fine Scotch-Brite rubbing pad works best for a final rub down.
 You can attempt distressing any kind of paint, but most resist the abrasion too well for best results.
-Milk/chalked paint sands willingly, and that’s why I like it best for distressing.
+Chalked paint sands willingly, and that’s why I like it best for distressing.

 When you’re satisfied with the look, vacuum off all dust, then seal the wood surface.
-I’ve used both water-based and oil-based urethanes for this job in the past, but there are better options.
+I’ve used both water-based and oil-based urethanes for the sealing job in the past, but there are better options.
 One of my favorites is Minwax Wipe-On Poly.
 Apply one coat with a rag (a brush is a big help getting the product into corners), then rub off all excess.
 It dries in one day.
 A final rub down with the 3M pad creates a silky smooth surface.

 Chalked Paint is similar to milk paint but easier and less risky to use.
 Both types are very soft and easily sanded and distressed when dry.

 I always aim to make my articles and videos useful.
 I hope you like this story and take something useful away with you.
 If you’d like to support my efforts, please consider “buying me a coffee” at the button below.
 The process is fast and safe, and all contributions are much appreciated.
-Thank you very much! – Steve Maxwell, Manitoulin Island, Canada
+Thank you very much!

 37 Shares